wizards-of-lua/wizards-of-lua/docs/_modules/BlockPlaceEvent.md

 functions:
 ---

-The BlockPlaceEvent class is fired when a player places a block.
+The <span class="notranslate">BlockPlaceEvent</span> class is fired when a player places a block.